tonypoch/ctxerrpool/README.md

 ### Create a worker group
 ---
-After the error handler has been created, the worker group can be created.
+After the error handler has been created, the `worker group` can be created.
 ```go
 // Create a worker group with 4 workers.
 group := ctxerrgroup.New(4, errorHandler)
 ```

-The first argument is the number of workers.
-The number of workers is the maximum number of goroutines that can be working on a work item at any one time.
-If the number of workers is 0, the group will be useless.
+The first argument is the number of `worker`s.
+The number of `worker`s is the maximum number of goroutines that can be working on a `work item` at any one time.
+If the number of `worker`s is 0, the `worker group` will be useless.

 The second argument is the error handler created in the previous step.
 All errors will be sent to the error handler asynchronously (in a separate goroutine).

-### Create work
+### Create `worker function`s
 ---
-Work sent to the worker group must match the `ctxerrgroup.Work` function signature: `type Work func(workCtx context.Context) (err error)` and is expected to respect its given context, `workCtx`.
-If the context is not respected and the worker group is killed, the goroutine performing the work will leak.
+`worker function`s sent to the `worker group` must match the `ctxerrgroup.Work` function signature: `type Work func(workCtx context.Context) (err error)` and is expected to respect its given context, `workCtx`.
+If the context is not respected and the `worker group` is killed, the goroutine performing the work will leak.

-Here is an example of some work that respects its context:
+Here is an example of a `worker function` that respects its context:
 ```go
 // Create the worker function.
 var work ctxerrgroup.Work